User Guide – Avoid Common iPhone User Mistakes

 Are you sure, that you are doing everything right with your iPhone?
 Since the release of the first iPhone in 2007 a lot of typical mistakes and numerous rumors about the usage of iPhones have been built up.
 The opinions about the “proper” usage of iPhones can drift apart widely within the iPhone community.
-We will shed light on the dark and clarify, which common mistakes iPhone users do and why you should better stop doing these faults.
+We will shed light on the dark and clarify, which common mistakes iPhone users make and why you should avoid these mistakes.

-Closing apps with the App Switcher and saving battery
+Close apps with the App Switcher and save battery

 The assumption to save battery by using the app switcher to close apps is a widespread misconception.
 Even the Apple manager Craig Federighi, who has been in charge of the software development, denied this assumption recently.
 According to this, the forced closing of apps in the multi-tasking view has no advantages, because the background apps are put in an efficient standby mode.
-The manual closing of the apps will cost even more battery for the next usage, because iOS has to load all data again.
+The manual closing of the apps will drain even more battery next time, because iOS has to load all data again.

-An iPhone jailbreak is handy, if you want to exempt the iPhone from the usage restrictions of the stiffed Apple operating system, so that third-party apps, which are not available in the App Store, can be used.
+An iPhone jailbreak is handy, if you want to exempt the iPhone from the usage restrictions of the stiffed Apple operating system, iOS, so that you can download third-party apps, not available in the App Store.
 Thanks to the tweaks you can configure your iPhone individually and personalize it according to your needs.
 The disadvantage: As soon as the iPhone is jailbroken the security mechanisms are deactivated.
 So it will be easier accessible for hack attacks.
-Because of this, we recommend to avoid jailbreaks and keep the security functions on your iPhone.
+Because of this, we recommend to avoid jailbreaks and keep security tight on your iPhone.
 In the meanwhile Apple has adopted some features to iOS that only had been available for jailbroken iPhones.
 Hence, the topic jailbreak will lose its importance in future.

 Installing an antivirus app